ArianeDucellier/DataScience/DevelopingDataProducts/PitchPresentation/magnitude.md

 [1] "md_L1" "md_L2" "md_L3" "mw"    "mb"    "ms"    "ml"
 ```

-Number of data available for each pair of magnitude scales
+Number of data available for each couple of magnitude scales

 ```